Jolly LLB 2: Development

 Principal photography of the film began in Mumbai.
 The major parts of the film were shot in Lucknow in a one-month schedule.
 It was further reported that the first schedule was completed in September 2016.
 The second schedule was shot in Varanasi in later September 2016.
-A stunt sequence was shot in Ganga river, where Kumar declined to use a stunt double.
+A stunt sequence was shot in the Ganga river, where Kumar declined to use a stunt double.
 The final schedule of the film was shot in Manali, Himachal Pradesh in October 2016.
 Kumar shot his scenes in a time span of 30 days.
 A promotional song was shot in Mumbai in December 2016.

 Controversies

 Depiction of Indian judicial system

 The film's title and depiction of the Indian legal system created a controversy.
-Advocate Ajaykumar Waghmare filed a case at the Bombay High Court for removal of the word LLB and stated that the use of the word is a "deliberate attempt" to insult the Indian legal system.
-The Bombay High Court appointed a 3-member committee to examine the content of the film.
-The Supreme Court of India also appointed a 3-member panel, consisting of Chief Justice J. S. Khehar and Justices N. V. Ramana and D. Y. Chandrachud, to review the film.
+Advocate Ajaykumar Waghmare filed a case at the Bombay High Court for removal of the word "LLB" and stated that the use of the word is a "deliberate attempt" to insult the Indian legal system.
+The Bombay High Court appointed a three-member committee to examine the content of the film.
+The Supreme Court of India also appointed a three-member panel, consisting of Chief Justice J. S. Khehar and Justices N. V. Ramana and D. Y. Chandrachud, to review the film.

 Lawsuit from Bata

-The film's trailer had shown a derogate reference to Bata Shoes, a shoe brand.
-The firm Kochhar & Co, on behalf of Bata India, had issued a legal notice to the filmmakers for the comment and filed a lawsuit of ₹30 million.
-The CBFC had edited out the reference to the brand with respect to the filed lawsuit.
+The film's trailer included a derogative reference to Bata Shoes, a shoe brand.
+The firm Kochhar & Co, on behalf of Bata India, issued a legal notice to the filmmakers for the comment and filed a lawsuit of ₹30 million.
+The CBFC edited out the reference to the brand with respect to the filed lawsuit.

 Ban

-The film is banned in Pakistan, Central Board of Film Censors of Pakistan had objected some scenes related to the terrorism issues in Indian Jammu and Kashmir.
+The film is banned in Pakistan.
+The Central Board of Film Censors of Pakistan objected to some scenes related to terrorism issues in Indian Jammu and Kashmir.

 Release

-The film was released on 10 February 2017, prior to the release of the film, the CBFC had passed the film without any cuts.
+The film was released on 10 February 2017.
+Prior to its release, the CBFC passed the film without any cuts.

 Soundtrack

-The music for the film is composed by Manj Musik, Meet Bros, Vishal Khurana and Chirantan Bhatt while the lyrics have been written by Shabbir Ahmed, Junaid Wasi, Manj Musik and Raftaar.
+The music for the film was composed by Manj Musik, Meet Bros, Vishal Khurana and Chirantan Bhatt, while the lyrics were written by Shabbir Ahmed, Junaid Wasi, Manj Musik and Raftaar.
 The song "Jolly Good Fellow" incorporates lyrics from the English folk song "For He's a Jolly Good Fellow".
-The full movie soundtrack was released on 13 January 2017 and it consists of four songs which includes one Qawaali song too.
-The music rights are acquired by T-Series.
+The full movie soundtrack was released on 13 January 2017.
+It consists of four songs, including one Qawaali song.
+The music rights were acquired by T-Series.